Said Husejinović

-Said Husejinović (born 17 May 1988) is a Bosnian professional footballer who plays as an attacking midfielder for Bosnian Premier League club Sloboda Tuzla.
+Said Husejinović (born 17 May 1988) is a Bosnian professional footballer who plays as an attacking midfielder for First League of FBiH club Sloboda Tuzla.

 Club career

 Werder Bremen

 On 1 July 2008, it was announced that Werder Bremen and Sloboda Tuzla had come to an agreement over the transfer of Husejinović to Werder for €900,000.
 On 17 January 2009, Husejinović was loaned to 1.
 FC Kaiserslautern until the end of the season.

 Sarajevo

 On 26 July 2012, he scored two goals against Bulgarian side Levski Sofia in a UEFA Europa League match to help his team to a prestigious 3–1 win (the Bosnians advanced to the next round after an aggregate score of 3–2 and were subsequently eliminated by Montenegrin club FK Zeta.

 Dinamo Zagreb

 In late December 2012, he was close to signing a contract with CSKA Sofia, but instead joined Dinamo Zagreb in early January 2013.

 He was injured in a game against RNK Split in October 2013.
 He was not able to play until May 2014.
 After the injury, he was loaned out to Lokomotiva Zagreb in 2015 and for a short period in 2016, played for the Dinamo Zagreb second team.